Quenya: Use by Elves, Valar, and Men

 The rebellious Noldor, who followed their leader Fëanor to Middle-earth, spoke only Quenya.
 But Elu Thingol, King of the Sindar of Beleriand, forbade the use of Quenya in his realm when he learned of the slaying of Telerin Elves by the Noldor.
-By doing so, he both restricted the possibility of the Sindar to enhance and brighten their language with influences from Quenya and accelerated the "dimininution and spiritual impoverishment" of the Noldorin culture.
+By doing so, he both restricted the possibility of the Sindar to enhance and brighten their language with influences from Quenya and accelerated the "diminution and spiritual impoverishment" of the Noldorin culture.
 The Noldor at this time had fully mastered Sindarin, while the Sindar were slow to learn Quenya.
 Quenya in Middle-earth became known as Exilic Quenya when the Noldor eventually adopted the Sindarin language as their native speech after Thingol's ruling.
 It differed from Amanian Quenya mostly in vocabulary, having some loanwords from Sindarin.
 It differed also in pronunciation, representing the recognition of sound-changes which had begun among the Noldor before the exile and had caused Noldorin Quenya to diverge from Vanyarin Quenya.
 The change of z (< old intervocalic s) to r was the latest in Noldorin, belonging to early Exilic Quenya.
 The grammatical changes were only small though since the features of their "old language" were carefully taught.

 From the Second Age on, Quenya was used ceremonially by the Men of Númenor and their descendants in Gondor and Arnor for the official names of kings and queens; this practice was resumed by Aragorn when he took the crown as Elessar Telcontar.
 Quenya in the Third Age had almost the same status as the Latin language had in medieval Europe, and was called Elven-latin by Tolkien.